iptv-org/database/README.md

 ## API

-All data is also available via API documentation for which can be found in the [iptv-org/api](https://github.com/iptv-org/api) repository.
+All data is also available through the API, documentation for which can be found in the [iptv-org/api](https://github.com/iptv-org/api) repository.

 ## Resources